maxkunes/bean/README.md

 ## Purpose
 I wanted to write a custom programming language.
 Not because this is or will be useful as an actual progamming language, but because I wanted to figure out how to make one.

-I want this to be useable, however, meaning speed is an important factor.

 ## What language does this parse?
 One that I wanted to make for the fun of making it.
 Most likely has no real world usecase.